Lutschlon/Lutschlons_EverythingCanDieAlternative/README.md

 > nwnt.EverythingCanDieAlternative_Enemy_Control.cfg<br>
 - `Enable` - Experimental feature, that allows you to deactivate this mod for specific enemies to preserve their original health/hit behavior

-<br>Everyone needs to have this mod installed for it to work
+<br>Everyone needs to have this mod installed for it to work.
+Everyone should have the same config.

 ## Known Issues
 - Enemy vs Enemy combat might cause short log spam when one enemy dies to a BaboonHawk.
 While this does not cause gameplay issues it may cause a short lagspike.